top of page

 We recognize that adult speaking demands are complex and high-stakes: professional expectations, leadership roles, interviews, presentations, and social dynamics all shape how communication is experienced in real time.

-• Core speech patterns such as repetitions, prolongations, and blocks
+• core speech behaviours such as repetitions, prolongations, and blocks

-• Physical and behavioural responses that develop around stuttering over time
+• physical and behavioural responses that develop over time

-• Thoughts, beliefs, emotions, and communication experiences that influence confidence, avoidance, and ease
+• thoughts, emotions, and communication patterns that influence confidence, avoidance, and ease

 Ongoing Support